 by Patrick Bromley

-I've never written a letter like this before, but my friend Alejandra who also writes for this site jokingly suggested that I should.
+I've never written a letter like this before, but Alejandra Gonzalez, who also writes for this site, jokingly suggested that I should.
 She's as gay for you as I am, so she knows what she's talking about.